Skip Global navigation and goto content

 dental sealants prevention vs treatment tooth with candy

-The School-Based Dental Sealant Program provides sealants and other preventative dental services to children unlikely to receive them otherwise.
 School-Based Sealant Programs are one of the leading evidence-based interventions to prevent tooth decay.
-These services are provided at Title I Schools throughout Citrus County by the Florida Department of Health.
+These services are provided at Title I schools throughout Citrus County by the Florida Department of Health.

-What are dental sealants?
+• What are dental sealants?

-Who qualifies for the program?
+• Who qualifies for the program?

-What services does the School-Based Dental Sealant Program Provide?
+• What services does the School-Based Dental Sealant Program provide?

 • Dental health education